Python Data Types and Structures

 Data Structures

 · Data structures are containers within which data can be stored.
-Data within data structures can be standalone data of the types defined above, or other data structures through a process known as nesting.
-Important data structure defining features include:
+Data within data structures can be standalone data of the types defined above, or other data structures through a process known as nesting

 · The four data structures to know are Lists, Tuples, Dictionaries, and Sets.